 I’m obsessing with this BLUE VELVET TUFTED SOFA & CHAIR.
 It was a no-brainer for me to go with this color that I’ve been adoring for so long!
 I’m actually super temped to add this color to our bedroom..
 Anyways, if you’ve been looking for a blue velvet couch or accent chair then these are worth the splurge since they’re the most affordable ones I could find!
 Such a steal!
 You won’t be disappointed.

-When I saw this “Let’s Stay Home” PILLOW from Shutterfly, I was hooked!
+THIS DARLING COLORFUL THROW BLANKET has been one of my most favorite finds!
+And when I saw this “Let’s Stay Home” PILLOW from Shutterfly, I was hooked!
 I’ve always loved this phrase, and seeing that I could add a touch of personalization was an adorable feature!
 I added our family name THE CROSSLEYS underneath the charming phrase.
 I love the calm, script font!

 And you GUYS!
 I’ve been eyeing THIS MIRROR for along time and finally took the plunge!
 It’s when art and functionality become one.
 I always love a good mirror over a console table and the contrast between this BLACK MID-CENTURY CONSOLE TABLE plus this wooden gold-brushed mirror is too perfect!